12/19/2024

 Ramsey Ellis

-Hi, thank you very much for taking my question.
-In I think last quarter, you were contemplating something like one hundred and twenty five basis points worth of Fed cuts into guidance.
-You maintain that range despite the solid beat this quarter.
-I'm just curious about how we should think about that, given, you know, what the Fed sort of announced yesterday.
-Do you see this range being a little more conservative, perhaps?
+Thank you very much for taking my question.
+I think last quarter you were contemplating something like 125 basis points worth of Fed cuts into guidance. you maintain that range despite the solid beat this quarter.
+I'm just curious about how we should think about that given, you know, what the Fed sort of announced yesterday.
+Do you see this range being a little more conservative perhaps?

 speaker